Josh Shapiro reacts to Tim Walz' selection as Harris' VP candidate: "strong addition to the ticket"

 Shapiro is set to speak at Temple University's Liacouras Center on Tuesday evening as Harris holds her first rally with her running mate.

-Pennsylvania officials react to selection of Tim Walz as Harris' VP pick
+Pennsylvania officials, other local leaders react to selection of Tim Walz as Harris' VP pick

 Lt.
 Gov. Austin Davis posted a statement on social media calling Shapiro's status as a finalist "a testament to the work we're doing."